-Each and every physical penetration test is conducted consistently using globally accepted and industry-standard frameworks which help make up our physical pentesting methodology.
-In order to ensure a sound and comprehensive physical security test, RedTeam leverages industry-standard frameworks as a foundation for carrying out penetration tests.
+Our physical pentesting methodology is comprised of several phases and each and every test is conducted consistently using globally accepted and industry-standard frameworks.
+To ensure a sound and comprehensive physical security test, RedTeam leverages industry-standard frameworks as a foundation for carrying out penetration tests.
 At a minimum, the underlying framework is based on the NIST Special Publication 800 Series guidance and OSSTMM but goes beyond the initial framework itself.

 Physical Penetration Testing Steps

-The first phase in a physical penetration test is focused on collecting as much information as possible about the target.
-Passive Reconnaissance, aka Information Gathering, is one of the most critical steps of a physical pen test.
-This is done through the use of public tools, such as Google Earth.
-As a result, it is usually possible to learn a great deal about the target’s surroundings and environment.
+As with other types of penetration testing, the first phase in a physical penetration test is to focus on gathering as much information as possible about the target.
+We call this passive reconnaissance, aka information gathering.
+This Is one of the most critical steps in our pentesting processes because it helps us to examine your organization from the perspective of a “bad guy” and enable us to see everything an attacker would be by utilizing public tools, such as Google Earth.
+Using this approach, it is usually possible to learn a great deal about the target’s (in this case, your facility’s) surroundings and environment.

 Open Source Intelligence

-By this time, the information collected in the previous phases is beginning to coalesce.
-Vulnerabilities, exit points, entrance points, cameras, guards, fences, company technology, staff members and other relevant information are used to begin planning an attack.
+By this point in our steps to penetration testing, the information collected in the previous phases is beginning to coalesce.
+Vulnerabilities, exit points, entrance points, cameras, guards, fences, company technology, staff members, and other relevant information are used to begin planning an attack.

-Planning and intelligence gathered by various means by now have morphed into a plan of attack including.
-Pretexting involves setting the plan into action and ensuring the team’s equipment, transportation and personnel are synchronized and ready to execute.
+Planning and intelligence gathered by various means have, by now, morphed into a plan of attack.
+Pretexting involves setting the plan into action and ensuring the team’s equipment, transportation, and personnel are synchronized and ready to execute.

 Infiltration, Exploitation & Post-Exploitation

-During these phases, the team carries out the plan by exploiting vulnerabilities discovered using information and intelligence captured during the earlier phases of the assessment.
+During these phases, the team exploits vulnerabilities discovered using information and intelligence captured during the assessment’s earlier stages.
 Post-exploitation involves penetrating further into the environment and setting up to maintain a persistent backdoor.

 Learn more about RedTeam Security's advanced Application, Network and Physical Penetration Testing, Social Engineering and Red Teaming services.